ericmok/django-grunt-boilerplate-v1/README.md

 Using Grunt
 ============

-Add your app to the `appNames` array if you want it to be managed by Grunt commands.
+Add your app to the Gruntfile by adding it to the `appNames` array if you want it to be managed by Grunt commands.

 ### Workflow Example: